paramjeet101/Django-Upload-file/README.md

 # Django-Upload-file
-madd a ui of upload file and read the file data with sign up and login
+maded a ui of upload file and read the file data with sign up and login